wistia/wistia-open-docs/_posts/exporting-guide.md

 From the file format drop-down, select the "H.264" codec.
 Then click "next", and save the file in a useful location.

+{{ "If you are using the 'Chapters' functionality in FCP X, you'll need to disable them before exporting, or the upload won't work." | note }}

 ---

 ## iMovie